Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: Strongly rainbow-connecting block graphs in linear time

-The algorithm for strong rainbow coloring a block graph is presented in Algorithm~\ref{alg:src_block}.
-Given a block graph $G$, the algorithm first computes a clique tree $T$ of $G$.
-Next, it partitions the vertices of $T$ into two sets $V_{<3}$ and $V_{\geq 3}$ based on their labeled degree.
-If the labeled degree of a vertex is less than~3, it is added to $V_{<3}$.
-Otherwise, it is added to $V_{\geq 3}$.
-Then, for each vertex in $V_{<3}$, a distinct color is used to color the edges of the block the vertex corresponds to in $G$.
-At the final step the algorithm goes through every vertex $C_j \in V_{\geq 3}$.
-Let $N_\lambda(C_j)$ denote the set of vertices adjacent to $C_j$ via distinct labels.
-Fix~3 distinct vertices $C_1$, $C_2$, and $C_3$ in $N_\lambda(C_j)$.
-Observe that in $T \setminus C_j$, we would have at least 3 connected components, and $C_1$, $C_2$, and $C_3$ would be in different connected components.
-Suppose $C_j$ was removed, and from each connected component $C_1$, $C_2$, and $C_3$ is in, find a vertex in $V_{<3}$.
-The picked three vertices are each associated with a distinct color.
-These colors are used to color the edges of the block $C_j$ corresponds to.
+The algorithm for strongly rainbow-connecting a block graph is presented in Algorithm~\ref{alg:src_block}.
+Given a block graph $G$, the algorithm partitions the blocks of $G$ into two sets $\mathcal{V}_{<3}$ and $\mathcal{V}_{\geq 3}$ based on the number of cut vertices contained in each block.
+That is, if a block contains less than~3 cut vertices, it is added to $\mathcal{V}_{<3}$.
+Otherwise, it is added to $\mathcal{V}_{\geq 3}$.
+Then, for each block in $\mathcal{V}_{<3}$, we introduce a new color and use it to color the edges of the block.
+At the final step the algorithm goes through every block $B \in \mathcal{V}_{\geq 3}$.
+Denote by $C(B)$ the set of cut vertices in $B$.
+Fix~3 distinct vertices $b_1$, $b_2$, and $b_3$ in $C(B)$.
+Observe that in $G \setminus E(B)$, we would have at least 3 connected components, and $b_1$, $b_2$, and $b_3$ would be in different connected components.
+Suppose $E(B)$ was removed, and from each connected component $b_1$, $b_2$, and $b_3$ is in, pick a block in $\mathcal{V}_{<3}$.
+The picked three blocks are each associated with a distinct color.
+These colors are then used to color the edges of the block $B$.
+The algorithm is illustrated in Figure~\ref{fig:src-alg-ex}: note that there are several choices of how the blocks in $\mathcal{V}_{\geq 3}$ are colored in the example, and the illustration shows one possibility.

-The correctness of Algorithm~\ref{alg:src_block} is established by an invariant, which says that we always maintain the property that if the shortest path between two vertices is colored, then it is rainbow colored.
-We refer to this property as the \emph{shortest rainbow path} property.
+The correctness of Algorithm~\ref{alg:src_block} is established by an invariant, which says that we always maintain the property that if the shortest path between two vertices is colored, then it is rainbow.
+We refer to this property as the \emph{shortest rainbow path property}.

 \begin{theorem} At every step, Algorithm~\ref{alg:src_block} maintains the shortest rainbow path property. \end{theorem} \begin{proof} Before the execution of the first loop, nothing is colored so the claim is trivially true.
 Furthermore, the first loop obviously maintains the property.
-To see this, consider any shortest path of length $l \geq 1$ at any step.
-The path consists of $l$ edges that are in $l$ distinct blocks.
-Since each colored block has received a distinct color, the shortest path is rainbow colored.
+To see this, consider any shortest path of length $\ell \geq 1$ at any step.
+The path consists of $\ell$ edges that are in $\ell$ distinct blocks.
+Since each colored block has received a distinct color, the shortest path is rainbow.
 This establishes the base step for the correctness of the second loop.